Coeur d'Alene, Idaho: Sports

 Coeur d'Alene has become a destination for golf enthusiasts.
 The city is home to five golf courses and there are another eight more within 20 mi.
-Coeur d'Alene Resort Golf Course is considered one of the best resort courses in the United States.
-Its 14th hole features the world's only movable floating green.
+Coeur d'Alene Resort Golf Course features the world's only movable floating green.
 There is also the Circling Raven Golf Club at the Coeur d'Alene Casino resort, as well as several other private courses nearby, such the Tom Fazio-designed Gozzer Ranch.

 Coeur d'Alene hosts some sporting events, and the event that receives the most attention is most likely the Ironman Coeur d'Alene.
 The Ironman Triathlon alternates between full- and half-distance Ironman events on a rotating basis from year to year.
 The course takes athletes through a 2.4 mi double-loop swim in Lake Coeur d'Alene before transitioning to a 112 mi double-loop bike course that is routed along the lake and then through the countryside, ending in a 26.2 mi multiple-loop run through McEuen Park to a finish in downtown on Sherman Ave.
 Other less intense and rigorous athletic events in town include the 15–108 mi Coeur d'Fondo bike race and the Coeur d'Alene Crossing, a 2.4 mi swimming challenge in which participants attempt to cross the lake.
 The Coeur d'Alene marathon is held annually at the end of May on the North Idaho Centennial Trail.